Iliyarezaii/Real-time-rock-paper-scissors/README.md

 ### Run

-To Rumm the code, use this code in terminal:
+To Run the code, use this code in terminal:

 ```bash
 python -m streamlit run game.py